-Market Box was born as an emergency pandemic response in April 2020, to fight many of our neighbors’ growing food insecurity.
-We built this mutual aid initiative on a long tradition of collaboration between organizations in our building, the Experimental Station, located in the Woodlawn neighborhood of Chicago.
-The Experimental Station is home to a bike shop, farmers market, journalism organizations, and a café/bookstore.
-Our history of cross-organization, intergenerational collaboration between colleagues and friends allowed for quick mobilization when the pandemic closed farmers markets and made grocery stores less accessible.
-Food stamps could not be used online, and so we began Market Box with the 61st Street Farmers Market, to make sure our regulars who used the Market’s LINK matching program could still access produce, eggs, bread, and meat.
+Our HistoryMarket Box was born as an emergency pandemic response in April 2020, to fight many of our neighbors’ growing food insecurity.
+We built this mutual aid initiative on a long tradition of collaboration between organizations in the Experimental Station, located in Chicago’s Woodlawn Neighborhood.
+In a moment when food stamps could not be used online, we began Market Box with the 61st Street Farmers Market, to make sure our neighbors who used the Market’s LINK matching program could still access produce, eggs, bread, and meat.

-We originally built Market Box on a CSA from Star Farm Chicago, a non-profit farm on the city’s Southwest Side.
+We originally built Market Box on a Community Supported Agriculture model from Star Farm Chicago, a non-profit farm on the city’s Southwest Side.
 As we expanded, we partnered with Local Foods Chicago, a grocery store that sources from farms within a day’s freight range of the city.
 Through these partnerships, we’ve sourced from over 35 small to medium-sized farms, in some cases helping to ensure small farm’s survival through the pandemic.
 This ecosystem, neighbors funding farmers to feed neighbors, was intentional.
 Throughout the pandemic, we saw grocery chains and Amazon mark record profits while our communities suffered untold loss: we wanted to support systems that would love us back.